Burford: Amenities

 Burford County Primary School is the town's primary school.
 Burford School, a mixed comprehensive school, is the town's secondary school.
 The primary school fête, held every summer, includes a procession (including a dragon) down High Street to the school, where there are stalls and games.
 The Blue Cross National Animal Welfare Charity is based at Burford.
 In September 2001 Burford was twinned with Potenza Picena, a small town in the Marche, on the Adriatic coast of Italy.
 In April 2009 Burford was ranked sixth in Forbes magazine's list of "Europe's Most Idyllic Places To Live".

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.
+Local radio stations are BBC Radio Oxford, Heart South, Greatest Hits Radio South (formerly Jack FM) and Witney Radio, a community-based station which broadcast from Witney.
+The town's local newspapers are the Oxfordshire Guardian and Witney Gazette.
+The Bridge Magazine is a local community magazine produced by and for the people of Burford and surrounding villages in West Oxfordshire.